for Veterans and the Public

 Some kinds of yoga are gentle enough for people with hepatitis C and other illnesses.
 If you would like to try yoga, talk to your VA health care provider.
 Also, if you do try it, be sure to tell your yoga teacher that you have a liver disease.

 Before you begin any kind of exercise program, always talk with your doctor.

 Many people believe that massage therapy is an excellent way to deal with the stress and side effects that go along with having an illness, including hepatitis C. During massage therapy, a trained therapist moves and rubs your body tissues (particularly your muscles).
 There are many kinds of massage therapy.

 You can try massage therapy for reducing muscle and back pain, headaches, and soreness.
 Massages also can improve your blood flow (your circulation) and reduce tension.
-Some people think that massages might even make your immune system stronger.

 If you are interested in learning more about massage, you should ask your VA doctor for information.
 Your doctor also may have a list of trained massage therapists.

 Aromatherapy is based on the idea that certain smells can change the way you feel.
 The smells used in aromatherapy come from plant oils, and they can be inhaled (breathed in) or used in baths or massages.

 People use aromatherapy to help them deal with stress or to help with fatigue.
 For example, some people report that lavender oil calms them down and helps them sleep better.

 Always talk with an expert before buying and using these oils yourself.